 In oxygen-enriched environments and surgical suites in the presence of hyperbaric oxygen therapy.

-66. Which patients would benefit from Nitric Oxide Therapy?
+66. Which patients would benefit from nitric oxide therapy?

-Patients with pulmonary hypertension, as well as, ARDS and COPD patients.
+Patients with pulmonary hypertension, ARDS, and COPD

-67. Who is at risk of Absorption atelectasis?
+67. Who is at risk of absorption atelectasis?

 Patients breathing small tidal volumes with an FiO2 above 0.50 are at great risk.